Tanner Reif

 Tanner Richard Reif (born September 9, 2005) is an American professional stock car racing driver.
-He last competed full-time in the ARCA Menards Series West, driving the No. 13 Toyota Camry for Central Coast Racing, and part-time in the ARCA Menards Series, driving the No. 13 Toyota Camry for the same team.
+He competes full-time in the Trans-Am CUBE 3 Architecture TA2 Series, driving the No. 75 Chevrolet SS for Silver Hare Racing.
+He has previously competed in the ARCA Menards Series, the ARCA Menards Series East, and the ARCA Menards Series West, where he finished second in the points standings in 2022.

 Racing career

 Late models

 Reif would drive full-time in the 51FIFTY Jr. Late Model Series at Madera Speedway in 2019, where he would earn several wins.
 That same year, he would attempt to race in the SRL Southwest Tour at the Las Vegas Motor Speedway Bullring, but would fail to qualify for it.
 He would return for 2020, only to drive for one race at the Irwindale Event Center.
 He finished 23rd due to a suspension issue.

 Reif would make twelve starts in the NASCAR Advance Auto Parts Weekly Series in 2020, racing at Irwindale.
 He earned one win, ten top tens, and four top fives, and finished 8th in the standings.
 He drove at Tucson Speedway in 2021 for three races, getting one win, three top tens, and two top-fives.
 He won at the Las Vegas Motor Speedway Bullring later that season.
 He would eventually drive full time in the SRL Southwest Tour in 2021.
 He earned eight top tens and four top-fives in eleven races and finished fourth in the standings.